izam-mohammed/Customer-Churn/README.md

 ### Python Files

 Python files in this repository are formatted using [Black](https://github.com/psf/black).
-Black is an opinionated code formatter that automatically formats your Python code to adhere to the PEP 8 style guide.
+Black is a code formatter that automatically formats your Python code to adhere to the PEP 8 style guide.

 To ensure that your Python code is formatted correctly, you can install Black and format the code by running the following command in your terminal: